 If you’re living out of state and need to renew your Oklahoma drivers license, this can be done by mail, but there are several things you need to know to do this properly.
 Out-of-state renewal can be done up to six months before the expiration date of the license.
-To do this, you’ll need to write a letter to the Oklahoma DPS which includes your full name, date of birth, and drivers license number.
+To do this, you’ll need to write a letter to Service Oklahoma which includes your full name, date of birth, and drivers license number.
 You’ll also need to include both your Oklahoma address and your out-of-state mailing address, and two forms of ID.

 This information and a check for the appropriate fees should be mailed to the following address:

 If you’re on active duty and are stationed outside Oklahoma and need to renew your license, the license will remain valid for 60 days after your discharge date.
 This also applies to spouses and dependents.
 If your drivers license does expire, you’ll need to provide a copy of your military orders to renew it.

 Lost, stolen or damaged licenses can still be renewed if eligible.
 Send a letter with your full name, date of birth, license number, Oklahoma or out-of-state address, two forms of identification, a self-addressed stamped envelope, and a check covering the replacement fee to the address listed above

 If your license has expired, it can still be renewed if you can prove your identity and expiration occurred within the last three years.
 To do this, however, you must pass three tests: a vision test, a written driving test, and a driving skills test.
 If your license has been suspended, you must satisfy the suspension requirements to have your driving privileges reinstated.
 The most common causes of suspension that need to be resolved are DUI convictions, insurance law violations, and excessive driving points.